 If the reel does not go up or down evenly, it may be necessary to bleed the slave cylinder.
-Complete this procedure only when the swather drive is disengaged and the swather is resting fully on the ground.
+Complete this procedure only when the header drive is disengaged and the header is resting on the ground.
 Lower the reel to the bottom of the cylinder stroke.
 The reel cylinders have a center to center collapsed length of 18".
-Fully extended cylinder length is 28" center to center.
+Fully extended cylinder length is 28".

-1. Cycle the reel to the top of the stroke, then lower the reel until about 2" of cylinder rod remains exposed.
+Cycle the reel to the top of the stroke, then lower the reel until about 2" of cylinder rod remains exposed.
 Shut the windrower down.
 Wait for 10 to 15 minutes to allow the air bubbles in the oil to dissipate.
 Loosen the bleed port cap on the slave cylinder (far left hand cylinder).
 Air and oil will escape, and the reel will settle.
 Tighten the bleed screw (cap) and cycle the reel again.
 If needed, repeat this procedure.